nadija-xz/fitflow-Redesign/README.md

 IT3060 – Human Computer Interaction | Lab Exercise 05
 SLIIT, Year 3, Semester 2, 2026
-Campus: Malabe Campus | Name: Amarasekara A D | IT No: it23547674
+Campus: Malabe Campus | Name: MADAMPE NTS | IT No:   IT23607514

 ## Overview